bitovi/academy/src/angular/8-state-city-options/state-city-options.md

 ## FormControl

 The basic element of a reactive form is the <a href="https://angular.io/api/forms/FormControl" target="\_blank">FormControl</a>.
 This class manages the form input model and connection to it's input element in the dom and inherits from the <a href="https://angular.io/api/forms/AbstractControl" target="\_blank">AbstractControl</a>
 class.
 It's worth getting familiar with the methods available in this class (like setValidators and patchValue), as they're used quite often in reactive form development.
+The formControl is bound to it's element in the dom using the `[formControl]` directive.

 @sourceref ./form-control.html
 @codepen